-If providers have questions regarding UPMC Community HealthChoices coverage, policies, or procedures that are not addressed in this manual, they may contact Provider Services at 1-844-860-9303 from 8 a.m. to 5 p.m.
-Monday through Friday or visit upmchealthplan.com.
+If providers have questions regarding UPMC Community HealthChoices coverage, policies, or procedures that are not addressed in this manual, they may contact Provider Services at 1-844-860-9303 Monday through Friday between 8 a.m. and 5 p.m. or visit upmchealthplan.com.